juhasev/sample-ninja-help/social-login-google.md

 #### Creating the redirect URI

-Select **Web** from the dropdown.
-The base URL you see in the browser's address bar when logged into Sample Ninja.
+Copy the base URL in the browser's address bar when logged into Sample Ninja.
 For example:
 ```
 https://clientname.panelservice.io
 ```